nishantpathare1996/Projects/Attendance/Readme.md

-Attendance Management System
+# Attendance Management System

+The Attendance system is a web technology developed for the professor to mark and maintain the attendance of the students inclass.\
+### Technologies used:
+PHP, XAMPP

+### Steps to run:

-step 1: create database student in phpmyadmin . step 2: import database by selecting file student.sql . step 3: move folder "phantom" to htdocs(XAMPP) or www(WAMP) folder .
+1. create database student in phpmyadmin .
+2. import database by selecting file student.sql .
+3. move folder "phantom" to htdocs(XAMPP) or www(WAMP) folder .
-step 4: start XAMPP/WAMP and open browser step 5: paste this URL >"localhost/phantom/home/home.php"
+4. start XAMPP/WAMP and open browser
+5. paste this URL >"localhost/phantom/home/home.php"
-step 6: enjoy!
+6. enjoy!

-Please report Error to Nishant[contact:3124518988] Thank YU!